Plaza Hotel: Upper stories

 The fourth through fifteenth stories, respectively corresponding to interior floors 3 through 14, are clad with white brick and typically contain rectangular windows.
 These stories contain terracotta veneers that harmonize with the marble facade below it and the mansard roof above.
 At the center of the Central Park South facade, the five center bays at the twelfth and thirteenth stories (floors 11 and 12) contain an arcade composed of arches with paired pilasters.
 On the Grand Army Plaza side, there are horizontal band courses above the thirteenth story.
 The 58th Street facade is a scaled-down version of the two primary elevations on Central Park South and Grand Army Plaza.
 A marble balcony runs above the thirteenth story on all sides.

-The top floors are within a green-tile mansard roof with copper trim.
-The Grand Army Plaza side contains a gable, while the 58th Street and Central Park South sides have dormer windows on the sixteenth through nineteenth stories, corresponding to interior floors 15 through 18.
-The turrets on the northeastern and southeastern corners are topped by domed roofs.
-The twentieth story (floor 19) is the top story of the mansard roof; above it is a twenty-first-story penthouse, labeled as floor 20.
+The top three floors are within a green Ludowici-tiled mansard roof with copper trim.
+The Grand Army Plaza side contains a gable, while the 58th Street and Central Park South sides have three stories of dormer windows.
+The turrets on the northeastern and southeastern corners are topped by domed roofs, which are painted green to match the color of the trees in Central Park.
+A penthouse occupies the top three stories, which are labeled as floors 19–21.

 Mechanical features

 The hotel originally contained three sets of pneumatic tube mail systems: one for guest mail, another for guests to order food from the kitchen, and a third for the hotel's various operating departments.
 The hotel also originally had 10 passenger elevators, 13 dumbwaiters, and three sidewalk elevators.
 These elevators included four at the Central Park South lobby, three at the 58th Street lobby, and two near Central Park South, for long-term residents.
 The hotel's water storage tanks had a capacity of 75000 gal, and the hotel could filter 1500000 gal of water from the New York City water supply system each day.
+Water was passed through ten filters before it was pumped to rooms, and water for the kitchens and for drinking fountains passed through additional filters.

 The mechanical plant in the subbasement originally contained nine 3500 hp boilers; a coal plant with a capacity of 750 ST; fourteen ventilating fans; and an electric generating plant with a capacity of 1100 kW.
 Also in the subbasement was a refrigerating plant that could make 15 ST of ice every 24 hours, as well as a switchboard made of Tennessee marble, which controlled the hotel's power and lighting.